claudiospizzi/wh2600/README.md

 ## Constraint

 This module is not associated with any of the weather station manufacturers.
+Use at your own risk.
+Please note the [license terms](LICENSE).